 Our work focused not on inventing shiny new initiatives for them to tackle, but on bringing content they were already publishing into places where users would see it.
 That meant taking a clip of students describing their science project out of a repository where you could “view all videos,” and putting it on the biology major page.

 Integrating content this way creates a more cohesive website for users, but it also requires stronger collaboration across administrative departments.
-Rachel and Matt from our content team worked on-site with stakeholders from 16 different areas to reorganize their department’s information architecture around user goals, then worked with them remotely to create content that would support the college site as a whole.
+Our content team worked on-site with stakeholders from 16 different areas to reorganize their department’s information architecture around user goals, then worked with them remotely to create content that would support the college site as a whole.